-The federal agency announced yesterday [June 22] that it will start issuing Current Good Manufacturing Practice (CGMP) certificates to US feed manufacturers looking to export feed, ingredients and pet food products, making it possible for facilities located across America to obtain these certificates for export where and if required and eliminating inconsistencies in state regulations.
+The federal agency announced yesterday [June 22] that it will start issuing Current Good Manufacturing Practice (CGMP) certificates to US feed manufacturers looking to export feed, ingredients and pet food products, making it possible for facilities located across America to obtain these certificates for exporting products, while eliminating inconsistencies in state regulations.

 With an increasing number of international regulatory bodies requiring Good Manufacturing Practice (GMP) certificates from manufacturers to document their compliance, it was imperative that the US establish a mechanism for obtaining such a certificate, stressed the trade group.